English

 – ClassicalMusicNews.ru

-Winner of the first International Rachmaninoff Competition in Moscow in 2022, French conductor Clément Nonciaux has swiftly established himself on the international scene.
-This prestigious accolade promptly led to an invitation to conduct at the renowned Mariinsky Theatre in St. Petersburg.
+Winner of the 2nd Prize at the International Rachmaninoff Competition in 2022, French conductor Clément Nonciaux has swiftly established himself on the international scene.
+This prestigious recognition has opened doors to collaborations with world-renowned orchestras and artists.

-The 2024/2025 season features his conducting of Benjamin Britten’s War Requiem and Charles Gounod’s Romeo and Juliet at Moscow’s Novaya Opera Theatre.
-He is also leading a masterclass with the Young Artists Program of the prestigious Bolshoi Theatre, reflecting his growing recognition in the Russian operatic community.
+The 2024/2025 season features his conducting of Benjamin Britten’s War Requiem and Charles Gounod’s Romeo and Juliet at the Novaya Opera Theater.
+He is also leading a masterclass with the Young Artists Program of the prestigious Bolshoi Theater.

 Born in Tours, France, Clément Nonciaux holds a Master’s degree in Orchestral Conducting from the Berlin University of the Arts (under Steven Sloane and Harry Curtis) and a Bachelor’s degree from the Musikhochschule Freiburg im Breisgau (under Scott Sandmeier).